 A7: You can find all of your active subscribers on your "Detail Active Subscriber Report" and all of your subscribers who are undergoing duplicate resolution on your "Detail Duplicate Subscriber Report."
 These reports can be found under the "Reports and Tools" section of NLAD.

 A9: Lifeline Program eligibility is limited to one per household.
 If each subscriber represents a separate economic household, they will need to complete an Independent Economic Household (IEH) form in order to receive support.

 A10: No, the FCC Lifeline Reform Order requires Lifeline Program subscribers to provide the last 4 digits of the SSN or Tribal ID number.
 A benefit case number will not be accepted.

 A11: A Tribal ID is required if the last four digits of a social security number are not provided.
 The Tribal ID is not related to the "Tribal Address Flag."
 The "Tribal Address Flag" is used when the carrier has verified that the subscriber's resident address is on Tribal land (address cannot be recognized by the US postal service).

 A12: In most cases, the subscriber is the person eligible for Lifeline Program-supported service.
 If the subscriber is eligible, there will be no BQP.
-If the subscriber is not eligible, but the subscriber is the guardian or caretaker of someone who is eligible for a Lifeline Program discount, the subscriber qualifies for Lifeline Program-supported service based on the status of the individual they are the guardian/caretaker of.
+If the subscriber is not eligible, but the subscriber has a dependent or member of their household that is eligible for a Lifeline Program discount, the subscriber qualifies for Lifeline Program-supported service based on the status of their dependent or the member of their household.
 The eligible individual, in this case, would be considered the BQP.